 Hertfordshire Wedding Photography

-I loved the idea of capturing the soon-to-be-weds completely at ease in their house, so that not only would they have a record of their loving relationship, they would also have images of the home they lovingly created together.
+I loved the idea of capturing the soon-to-be-weds entirely at ease in their house, so that not only would they have a record of their loving relationship, they would also have images of the home they lovingly created together.

-In addition to the quirky interior (the teapot light fitting was my favourite eccentric accessory) we also took some photographs in their beautifully kept garden, before heading to the local park.
+In addition to the quirky interior (the teapot light fitting was my favourite eccentric accessory), we also took some photographs in their beautifully kept garden, before heading to the local park.